blaregroup/parkexo/README.md

 ![Development Platform](https://img.shields.io/badge/Development-Mobile%20%7C%20Web-blue)
 ![Development Platform](https://img.shields.io/badge/Rating-4.5/5-success)

-# BlareGroup - A Better Way
+# ParkExpo - A Better Way

 BlareGroup was born to make high quality enterprises solutions.
 We will be the thinker and makers for your service.
 Dedicating our knowledge to create user-centric designs backed by our experience.